CrashPlan-Labs/crashplanCLI/docs/userguides/bulkcommands.md

 # Using Bulk Commands

-Bulk functionality is available for many Code42 CLI methods, more details on which commands have bulk capabilities can be found in the [Commands Documentation](../commands.md).
+Bulk functionality is available for many crashplan CLI methods, more details on which commands have bulk capabilities can be found in the [Commands Documentation](../commands.md).

 All bulk methods take a CSV file as input.